RoboLancers/FRC427-Main-2024/src/main/java/frc/robot/subsystems/hang/docs/Hang.md

 | --- | --- | ---- |
 |kHangTolerance|logs the tolerance (the allowed error) of the motor|under isAtPosition method|

 ## how to use
 to use the subsytem, you need to create a mountable motor connected to a sparkmax/encoder

 ## link to hang subsystem model
-for refferences of the hang and how to build it go to this link: https://docs.wcproducts.com/greyt-telescope
+for references of the hang and how to build it go to this link: https://docs.wcproducts.com/greyt-telescope